 In any event where a ROC athlete is awarded a medal, a Tchaikovsky song piece is played instead of the Russian national anthem, and the ROC flag, which features the Olympic rings and red, blue and white stripes, will be flown.

-This is the second Olympics in a row where the country's athletes couldn't officially represent Russia.
+This is the third Olympics in a row where the country's athletes couldn't officially represent Russia.

 The punishments date back to 2015, after athletes came forward to WADA and provided evidence of a decade of state-sponsored doping.
 The Russian government has denied any involvement and has blamed several coaches.